kdnk/roamist/README.md

 ```
 - filters
   - Any name you like to give it
-    - filter of Todoist
+    - filter query of Todoist
 ```

 The first layer should literally be `filters`.
-The second layer is the name of the filter.
+The second layer is a name of the filter.
 Use whatever you like.
-The third layer is the Todoist filter.
+The third layer is a query of Todoist filter.
 If you are not familiar with it, please refer to https://todoist.com/help/articles/introduction-to-filters.

 Once you have set up your filters, reload again.
 Some smartblocks will be automatically added to the block called `workflows` in `[[roam/roamist]]`.